fjallemark/TimetablePlanningApp/Development.md

 1. There are free but very competent development tools like [Visual Studio](https://visualstudio.microsoft.com/).
 1. Using C# makes it not so hard for Java developers to understand code.

-Note that .NET also is used for the client that runs in the browser.
+Note that .NET also is used for the client, that runs in the browser.
 The client is written in C#, HTML and CSS, and NO JavaScript.
 Therefore, code can be shared between the server and client, something that makes a developer life a lot more easy thanks to [Blazor](https://blazor.net).